AriezLabs/blog/content/blog/xbox.md

 ## Drive upgrade

-Swapping the internal drive avoids the USB bottleneck (not that bad with USB3, but in practice even SATA2 is going to be better) and you don't have an external box to hide.
+You could just plug in an external drive, but swapping the internal drive avoids the USB bottleneck (not that bad with USB3, but in practice even SATA2 is going to be better) and you don't have another box to hide.
 Also, it's fun.

 ### Choosing a drive